jrbourbeau/pyunfold/paper.md

 One such option is the initial prior probability distribution, which by default is the uniform prior that assigns equal probability to all possible causes.
-Another option is the non-informative Jeffreys'' prior, requiring the user to provide the explicit definition of the cause axis.
+Additionally, the user may provide a custom prior distribution as a ``Numpy`` array.
-One may also provide a custom prior distribution defined as a ``Numpy`` array.
+The authors have also included a utility function to calculate the non-informative Jeffreys'' prior.

 The stopping criteria is based on a test statistic calculated by comparing unfolded